Frequently Asked Questions

 Every Huddle.care psychotherapist is highly trained and skilled.
 The psychotherapist you are placed with is dependent on several variables, including your treatment needs as well as availability and the treatment needs and availability of other clients.
 We’ll use the information we gather from you through the assessment and consultation to match you with the best psychotherapist to meet your needs.

 Your consultation, including a secure psychiatric assessment, diagnosis, and treatment plan are all free.
 If after the free consultation you’d like to join the Huddle.care program, it begins on the first day of the month.
-The program costs $300 per month, paid by credit or debit card through our secure online system on the day the program starts.
-Both the community sessions and the group therapy sessions are reimbursable for those with out-of-network insurance benefits.
+Learn more about our pricing and reimbursements for those with out-of-network insurance benefits.

 All services provided by Huddle.care are fee-for-service and outside of all insurance networks.
 While we choose to maintain the quality of our service by working outside of the constraining requirements of insurance companies, we strive to make our service affordable.
 In that effort, we’ve partnered with Better, a service that streamlines out-of-network insurance reimbursement for clients.
 When you sign up for Huddle.care, you will be prompted to sign up for Better, so that our team can work with their team to help you get prompt insurance reimbursement.